 The X stitch is made up of sets of crossed double crochets arranged in a diagonal lattice.
-This stitch is made in multiples of 2.

 You can purchase the ad free, printable version of the pattern on Ravelry for just £2.40 which includes a weekly update with the next square